 Unilever’s Mission Statement

-Unilever’s corporate mission is “to meet everyday needs for nutrition, hygiene and personal care with brands that help people look good, feel good and get more out of life.”
+Unilever’s mission statement is “to meet everyday needs for nutrition, hygiene and personal care with brands that help people look good, feel good and get more out of life.”
 This corporate mission statement has details on what the consumer goods business does and what it needs to do to satisfy its purpose.
-The following are some of the main points of Unilever’s corporate mission:
+The following are some of the main points of Unilever’s mission statement:

 - Goods for daily use